inchkev/pos-tagging-ling227/README.md

-# LING 227 Final Project
+# Evaluating Algorithms and Languages for POS Tagging

-POS Tagging.
+Final project for LING 227.

 ## Authors